 ‘We’ll manage somehow, he assured her although he didn’t know how and was feeling that all was hopeless.
 The Germans were everywhere and the allies were no match for them.

-My father told my mother that they must send me away somewhere safe, it was too dangerous here for me.
+My father told my mother that they must send me away somewhere safe; it was too dangerous here for me.
 Then they turned to me and said,

 ‘We don’t know what will happen and we are so frightened for you.
 We must get you to Athens where Grandma will look after you and you can go to school, it’s too dangerous here.’